Tom Brady became the GOAT in part by taking less money. Should Russell Wilson do the same?

 This is nobody’s fault.
 It’s the nature of the game.
 Look at LeBron James or Bryce Harper or several of the aforementioned quarterbacks, and nobody is taking less.
 But that’s what made Brady unique.

 It seems the mentality these days for the best in the game is to get the richest contracts in history.
 It’s a status symbol.
-It’s a way for players to say “I’m the best, and here are the dollar signs to prove it.”
+It’s a way for players to say, “I’m the best, and here are the dollar signs to prove it.”

 But contracts aren’t what people remember.
 It’s championships that make one immortal.